-The second part of EIS (deep), as originally recommended by the EIS Working Group, envisioned the observation of a 15×15 arcmin region centred on the HST obs.html).
-The programme was split between Periods 61 and 62, and 7 SUSI2 and 6 SOFI nights in Period 61 have already been allocated.
-However, with the final selection of the HDF-S by ST ScI $(\alpha = 22^{h}32^{m}56^{s}, \delta = 60^{\circ}33'02'')$ it became clear that the selected field is not ideal for deep imaging as it contains several relatively bright stars.
+final selection of the HDF-S by ST ScI $(\alpha = 22^{h}32^{m}56^{s}, \delta = 60^{\circ}33'02'')$ it became clear that the selected field is not ideal for deep imaging as it contains several relatively bright stars.
 Taking this into account, the EIS Working Group in its meeting of January 21-22, 1998 decided to recommend a different field coverage for EIS-deep.
 The WG now proposes EIS-deep to cover the minimum area required to include all HDF-S fields (WFPC2, NICMOS, STIS) and use the remaining observing time to cover a new field at high galactic latitude.
 In accordance to the reviewed strategy, the following observations are now planned, pending the endorsement of the OPC for those in Period 62:

-Hubble Deep Field South (HDF-S), in six passbands (the EIS proposals for Periods 59, 60, and 61 can be found at http://www.eso.org/research/sci-prog/eis/eis secured for spectroscopic studies with FORS1 and ISAAC, for which teams in the community may wish to apply to the OPC.
+1. The observations of the HDF-S will cover three adjacent SOFI/SUSI2 fields $(5\times 5 \text{ arcmin each})$ which will include the WFPC2, NICMOS and STIS fields.
+In this way adequate target selection can be secured for spectroscopic studies with FORS1 and ISAAC, for which teams in the community may wish to apply to the OPC.
 Note that HDF-S may also be observed with the VLT first Unit Telescope as part of the VLT Science Verification (see article by Leibundgut, de Marchi and Renzini in this issue).